-Ambition leads success and growth.
+Ambition leads to success and growth.
 Large companies look at even larger companies and want to get there.
 Startups want to be Unicorns.
 SMEs in India should aim to be a “1000 Cr Company”.

 In this environment of Volatility, Uncertainty, Complexity and Ambiguity (VUCA) it is either Growth or Extinction!!